 When will Keap be ready for SCA-compliant transactions?

-Keap will be ready to handle SCA-compliant transactions through 3D Secure 2 in December 2020.
-We will be SCA-ready through Stripe, with PayPal to be SCA-compliant in 2021.
+Keap can handle SCA-compliant transactions through 3D Secure 2 with Stripe as of December 17, 2020.
+We expect to also be SCA-ready through PayPal sometime in 2021.

 What if I’m not using Stripe?

 If you aren’t using Stripe and your business requires SCA compliance, we recommend migrating your payments to Stripe.

 When should I move my payments to Stripe?

 If your business requires SCA compliance, we recommend moving to Stripe at any point prior to December 31, 2020.

 I’m getting SCA warnings from my payment processor - what should I do?

 Take a look at the enforcement timeline here to see how your country and customers may be affected.
 We suggest moving your payments to Stripe in or before December 2020.